Chattanooga Area Regional Transportation Authority

 The Chattanooga Area Regional Transportation Authority (CARTA) is the mass transit provider for Chattanooga, Tennessee and its vicinity.
+CARTA operates 15 bus routes, paratransit services, and the Lookout Mountain Incline Railway.
+CARTA also operates the Chattanooga Parking Authority, which manages public parking garages, lots, and on-street parking in the city.

+History

-Public transportation first appeared on the streets of Chattanooga in 1875, utilizing horse-drawn trollies.
+Public transportation first appeared on the streets of Chattanooga on September 4, 1875, utilizing horse-drawn trollies.
 The two main routes followed Market Street and East Ninth Street (now Martin Luther King Boulevard).
 In 1889, the trolleys were replaced with electric streetcars.
 With the advent of the internal combustion engine, buses began to appear more frequently.
 In 1941, Southern Coach Lines took over the public transit operations, and the last streetcar ran in 1946.

-City control

-In 1973, the City of Chattanooga purchased the assets of the former Southern Coach Lines, and formed the Chattanooga Area Regional Transportation Authority.
-CARTA now operates 17 bus routes, trimmed down from 30, as some routes have been consolidated or eliminated.

-In addition, CARTA also operates a free downtown shuttle bus service, utilizing electric buses, which runs between the Chattanooga Choo Choo (the former Terminal Station) and the Tennessee Aquarium.
-Public parking is available at both locations.
-CARTA owns and operates the historic Lookout Mountain Incline Railway, which ascends from the St. Elmo neighborhood to the town of Lookout Mountain, Tennessee.
-CARTA also provides paratransit van services, called CARTA Care-A-Van.
+In 1973, the City of Chattanooga purchased the assets of the former Southern Coach Lines and formed the Chattanooga Area Regional Transportation Authority.
+Since 1992, CARTA has operated a free downtown shuttle bus service, utilizing electric buses, which runs between the Chattanooga Choo-Choo (the former Terminal Station) and the Tennessee Aquarium.